tkausch/SwiftAlgorithm/README.md

 * [Roman Numbers](CodePuzzles/RomanIntegers.playground/Contents.swift): Given a integer convert to roman repreentation and vice versa.
 * [Missing Ranges](CodePuzzles/MissingRanges.playground/Contents.swift): Given a sorted integer array return its missing ranges.
 * [Sudoku](CodePuzzles/Sudoku.playground.playground/Contents.swift): Check if given Sudoku is valid and find a solution.
+* [MaxSubArraySumProblem](https://gist.github.com/tkausch/17bba0364fc5949138139b1ef6214a3e): Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
+* [MaySubArrayProductProblem](https://gist.github.com/tkausch/e263c9cbda4a7652df2543e36a84df32) Given an integer array nums, find the contiguous subarray within an array (containing at least one number) which has the largest product.

 ### Cryptography
 * [Alphabet Cipher](CodePuzzles/AlphabetCipher.playground/Contents.swift): Implement an Alphabet Cipher in Swift.